-PAYMENT AND CANCELLATION POLICY

-As mentioned above, a deposit of \$400 per person is required to reserve space for the trip that you have chosen.
+PAYMENT AND CANCELLATION POLICY As mentioned above, a deposit of \$400 per person is required to reserve space for the trip that you have chosen.
 Full payment is due 90 days prior to the start of the trip.
 In the case of a cancellation, please contact us in written form.
 Notification of cancellation must be received in writing by Mongolia Quest.
-At the time, we receive your written cancellation, the following penalties will apply:

-- Up to 90 days prior to departure: \$250 per person handling fee; - 89-60 days prior to departure: 20% of the trip cost per person; - 60-45 days prior to departure: 50% of the trip cost per person; - 44-30 days prior to departure: 75% of the trip cost, per person; - 29 days prior to departure, or after the trip starts: no-refund.
+At the time, we receive your written cancellation, the following penalties will apply: - Up to 90 days prior to departure: \$250 per person handling fee; - 89-60 days prior to departure: 20% of the trip cost per person; - 60-45 days prior to departure: 50% of the trip cost per person; - 44-30 days prior to departure: 75% of the trip cost, per person; - 29 days prior to departure, or after the trip starts: no-refund.

 Some airfares may be nonrefundable.
 Once an expedition has departed, there will be no refunds from MQ for any unused portions of the trip.
 The above policy also applies to all extensions and independent travel arrangements made in conjunction with this program.

-Tier pricing

-Our prices are based on tier pricing.
+Tier pricing Our prices are based on tier pricing.
 At the time of booking, we will bill you for the amount based on the confirmed number of trip participants.
 In case the number of travelers increases at the last moment, we will reimburse the balance of your payment in accordance with the corresponding tier pricing, after you return home.

-TRAVEL NOTES
+Please note: As a part of our effort to support international and Mongolian research and conservation efforts, Mongolia Quest may decide to subsidize the trip cost for one or two students or rangers in joining this expedition.
+They will not influence the tier pricing and only fully paid participants will determine the final per person price.

-How to get to Mongolia

-The official Mongolian international civil flight carriers Mongolian Airlines or MIAT.
+TRAVEL NOTES How to get to Mongolia The official Mongolian international civil flight carriers Mongolian Airlines or MIAT.
 Currently it serves flights between Beijing, Seoul, Tokyo, Hong Kong, Bangkok and Frankfurt.
 Other popular airlines include Asiana, Pusan and Turkish airlines.
 South Korea is the most common international gateway city to Ulaanbaatar.
 Mongolian Airlines and Turkish Airlines fly daily to/from Istanbul.
 If you are coming from Europe, you may also find Turkish Airlines a convenient connection.
 During the summer season, if no seats are available on any of these major carriers, there are ways to fly to Mongolia through local cities in China and Russia.
 Please contact us for more information.
 The seats are usually in high demand and booking needs to be done well in advance.

-Visa Information

-U.S, Canadian, Japanese, Australian and citizens of most European counties are allowed to enter Mongolia without a visa for up to 30 days.
+Visa Information U.S, Canadian, Japanese, Australian and citizens of most European counties are allowed to enter Mongolia without a visa for up to 30 days.
 All other nationals are required to get a visa before entering Mongolia.

-THE LIST OF THE COUNTRIES TO BE EXEMPTED FROM VISA REQUIREMENTS TO VISIT MONGOLIA UP TO 30 DAYS IN THE YEARS OF 2023-2025
+THE LIST OF THE COUNTRIES TO BE EXEMPTED FROM VISA REQUIREMENTS TO VISIT MONGOLIA UP TO 30 DAYS IN THE YEARS OF 2023-2025 Czech Republic Republic of Austria Kingdom of Belgium Hungary Hellenic Republic Kingdom of Denmark Kingdom of Spain Italian Republic Republic of Latvia Republic of Lithuania Swiss Confederation Republic of Bulgaria Republic of Ireland Republic of Philippines Principality of Liechtenstein Grand Duchy of Luxembourg Republic of Malta Kingdom of the Netherlands Republic of Poland Portuguese Republic Slovak Republic Republic of Slovenia Republic of Finland Republic of Croatia Canada Kingdom of Sweden French Republic Republic of Estonia Kingdom of Norway Republic of Iceland Republic of Cyprus Romania Principality of Monaco United Kingdom of Great Britain and Northern Ireland Commonwealth of Australia New Zealand

-- Czech Republic

-- Republic of Austria

-- Kingdom of Belgium

-- Hungary

-- Hellenic Republic

-- Kingdom of Denmark

-- Kingdom of Spain

-- · Italian Republic

-- · Republic of Latvia

-- Republic of Lithuania

-- Swiss Confederation

-- Republic of Bulgaria

-- Republic of Ireland

-- Republic of Philippines

-- Principality of Liechtenstein

-- Grand Duchy of Luxembourg

-- Republic of Malta

-- Kingdom of the Netherlands

-- · Republic of Poland

-- Portuguese Republic

-- Slovak Republic

-- Republic of Slovenia

-- Republic of Finland

-- Republic of Croatia

-- Canada

-- Kingdom of Sweden

-- · French Republic

-- Republic of Estonia

-- Kingdom of Norway

-- · Republic of Iceland

-- Republic of Cyprus

-- Romania

-- Principality of Monaco

-- United Kingdom of Great Britain and Northern Ireland

-- Commonwealth of Australia

-- New Zealand